MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/provision-vms.md

 ### Host ratings

 - VMM evaluates all hosts within a selected host group and any hosts contained in child host groups.
 Host ratings are calculated on a scale of 0 to 5 stars, where 5 stars indicate the highest rating.
 The ratings are based on default criteria that don't include all information.
-For example, network connection speed is not taken into account.
+For example, network connection speed isn't taken into account.
 - Ratings are based on individual hosts, and not on the relative suitability of all available hosts.
-Ratings for one host do not change based on the ratings of the other hosts.
+Ratings for one host don't change based on the ratings of the other hosts.
 - VMM calculates host ratings according to specific formulas, as described in the following table.

     - **CPU rating**:  [1 – ( CPU Utilization / (100 – CPU Reserve)) ] x CPU Weight